Premiership Rugby Sevens Series

-The Premiership Rugby Sevens Series is a friendly Rugby Sevens competition for the twelve Premiership Rugby clubs that will play the following season (i.e. the 2010 competition features the teams playing in the Aviva Premiership in the 2010–11 season).
+The Premiership Rugby Sevens Series was a friendly Rugby Sevens competition for the twelve Premiership Rugby clubs that will play the following season (i.e. the 2010 competition features the teams playing in the Aviva Premiership in the 2010–11 season).
 It was started in 2010, as an off-season competition, held during the months of July and August.
 Between 2014 and 2016 the competition included the four Welsh regions which compete in the Pro14.

 Format

 All the games are played according to the International Rugby Board Laws of the Game – 7s Variations.

 Pool phase

 Originally, the twelve Premiership clubs were split into three pools, each playing on three consecutive Friday nights, on one of the teams grounds.
 Following expansion, the four Welsh regions compete in their own pool.

 Teams play on a round-robin format and are awarded points based on the results of the matches.
 Teams are awarded: